 Marine City, Busan, South Korea – A Futuristic Architectural Gem

 Busan, South Korea has some incredibly fascinating architecture.
-It’s not on the typical tourist path to Asia, but here’s a few reasons why you should consider a stop here.
+It’s not on the typical tourist path to Asia, but here are a few reasons why you should consider a stop here.

 When I first moved to Japan years ago, Busan was one of the places I spent a lot of time in because Daniel’s job took him there a lot.
 I was fortunate enough to be able to see this city and spend over a month there.
 The Gimhae Airport quickly became my second most traveled airport (other than Narita).

-Traveling to a city you already know about has its perks, but it’s an even better and richer travel experience when you learn from a city you’ve never even heard about.
-It’s here where you open yourself and your reality to a totally new experience.
+Traveling to a city you already know about has its perks, but it’s an even better travel experience when you explore a city totally foreign to you.
+It’s here where you open yourself and your reality to a new experience.

 Most people know about Seoul, but Busan is growing in popularity.
 It’s located at the southern tip of South Korea and is a hop from Fukuoka.
 When you travel a lot, you find there are a number of cities that you feel you can take it or leave it.
 Busan stands out.

-This is largely because of the combination of stunning architecture and traditional culture.
-South Korea is a really cool place, a totally different vibe than Japan.
-This city is rapidly developing and is taking a stride into the future with some ambitious developments that are positioning the city as a new model for Asia in the future.
+This is mostly because of the combination of stunning architecture and traditional culture.
+South Korea is a cool place, a different vibe than Japan.
+This city is rapidly developing and is taking a stride into the future.

 I spent time in Busan around the time when I first started learning how to take pictures.
 I remember sitting in my hotel on Haeundae Beach with a thick book, trying to read about how to use my new Canon 5D Mark II.
 These were the days when I read more than learned on YouTube….